 With ideal road conditions, the maximum recommended speed for safely towing a trailer is 55 mph.
-Driving too fast can cause the trailer to sway, thus increasing the possibility for loss of control.
-Also your tires may overheat, increasing the possibility of a blowout.
+Driving too fast can cause the trailer to sway, thus increasing

-Driving too fast for conditions can result in loss of control and cause death or serious injury.
+Safety the possibility for loss of control.
+Also your tires may 2.2.4 TRAILER NOT PROPERLY COUPLED TO HITCH overheat, increasing the possibility of a blowout.
+It is critical that the trailer be securely coupled to the hitch, and that the safety chains and emergency breakaway brake lanyard are correctly attached.
+Uncoupling may result in death or serious injury to you Driving too fast for conditions can result in and to others. loss of control and cause death or serious injury.
 Adjust speed down when towing trailer.

-2.2.3 Adjust Driving When Towing Trailer

-When towing a trailer, you will have decreased acceleration, increased stopping distance, and increased turning radius.

-The trailer will change the handling characteristics of the tow vehicle, making it more sensitive to steering inputs and more likely to be pushed around in windy conditions or when being passed by large vehicles.
-In addition, you will need a longer distance to pass, due to slower acceleration and increased length.
-With this in mind:

-- When encountering trailer sway, take your foot off the accelerator, and steer as little as possible in order to stay on the road.
-Use small "trim-like" steering adjustments.
-Do not attempt to steer out of the sway; you'll only make it worse.
-Also do not apply the tow vehicle brakes to correct trailer swaying.
-On the other hand, application of the trailer brakes alone will tend to straighten out the combination, especially when going downhill. - Check rearview mirrors frequently to observe trailer and traffic. - Be aware of trailer height, especially when approaching bridges, roofed areas and trees. - Be alert for slippery conditions.
-You are more likely to be affected by slippery road surfaces when driving a tow vehicle with a trailer, than driving a tow vehicle without a trailer. - Anticipate the trailer "swaying."
-Swaying can be caused by excessive steering, wind gusts, roadway edges, or by the trailer reaction to the pressure wave created by passing trucks and busses. - Use lower gear when driving down steep or long grades.
-Use the engine and transmission as a brake.
-Do not ride the brakes, as they can overheat and become ineffective.
+Proper selection and condition of the coupler and hitch are essential to safely 2.2.3 Adjust Driving When Towing Trailer towing a trailer.
+When towing a trailer, you will have decreased A loss of coupling may result in death or acceleration, increased stopping distance, and serious injury. increased turning radius.
+Hitch size must match coupler size.
+The trailer will change the handling characteristics of the tow vehicle, making it more sensitive to steering inputs and more likely to be pushed around in windy Be sure hitch load rating is equal to or conditions or when being passed by large vehicles.
+In greater than load rating of the coupler. addition, you will need a longer distance to pass, due to slower acceleration and increased length.
+With this Be sure hitch components are tight before in mind: coupling trailer to tow vehicle.
+When encountering trailer sway, take your foot off the accelerator, and steer as little as possible Observe hitch for wear, corrosion and in order to stay on the road.
+Use small "trim-like" cracks before coupling.
+Replace worn, steering adjustments.
+Do not attempt to steer out corroded or cracked hitch components of the sway; you'll only make it worse.
+Also do not apply the tow vehicle brakes to correct trailer before coupling trailer to tow vehicle. swaying.
+On the other hand, application of the trailer brakes alone will tend to straighten out the combination, especially when going downhill.
+Check rearview mirrors frequently to observe trailer An improperly coupled trailer can result in and traffic. death or serious injury.
+Do not move the Be aware of trailer height, especially when trailer until: approaching bridges, roofed areas and trees.
+Be alert for slippery conditions.
+You are more likely Coupler is secured and locked to hitch. to be affected by slippery road surfaces when Safety chains are secured to tow driving a tow vehicle with a trailer, than driving a vehicle. tow vehicle without a trailer.
+Trailer jack(s) are fully retracted.
+Anticipate the trailer "swaying."
+Swaying can be Trailer brakes are checked. caused by excessive steering, wind gusts, roadway edges, or by the trailer reaction to the pressure • Tires and wheels are checked. wave created by passing trucks and busses.
+Breakaway switch is connected to tow • Use lower gear when driving down steep or long vehicle; grades.
+Use the engine and transmission as a • The trailer lights are connected and brake.
+Do not ride the brakes, as they can overheat checked. and become ineffective.
+Load is secured to trailer.